RohanKarimi/Metamask/README.md

 ## Introduction
-This package is created to automate metamask wallet extension using selenium webdriver.
+This package is import to automate metamask wallet extension using selenium webdriver.

 #### To Install The Package: